Practical Tips to Facilitate Early Reading

 By just moving your mouse over a word you don’t know, it will tell you the reading, pronunciation, meaning, translation, and a bunch of other details about it.
 By clicking a button you will also be able to export not only the word but the entire sentence into your Anki deck if you have set it up using ankiconnect.

 There is a great explanation and set up guide on this page that goes into more details about the whole process.
-Alternatively, this one is also great.
-Give both of them a read.
+Alternatively, this one or this one are also great.
+Give them a read.

 Kindle + Highlights